In this Article

 How far am I walking?
 How many steps are there in a mile?

 Figure 1,900-2,600 steps per mile depending on your stride length.
 Stride length is dependent on (1) your leg length, and (2) how fast you're moving.
 It's longer when you jog or run, compared with walking, which means your step count will be different for the same distance depending on your mode of activity.
 For example, it could take 2,400 steps to walk a mile and 2,100 steps to jog it.
 Power- and speed-walkers take smaller, more rapid steps to go faster, and so they will take more steps in a mile than when walking slower.
-Likewise, you will take more steps walking uphill than when walking flat and so you need to consider that when assessing your activity level with a pedometer.
+Likewise, you will take more steps walking uphill than when walking on flat ground and so you need to consider that when assessing your activity level with a pedometer.
 Set your pedometer to zero and walk, jog, or run a measured mile, or half a mile and multiply by two, to determine how many steps you take per mile for each mode of activity that you're interested in.